necusjz/awesome-dsa/README.md

 # SDE-PREPARES
-A Software Development Engineer Prepares.
+> A Software Development Engineer Prepares

 This repository contains our implementations for commonly used algorithms and 23 design patterns.